Irwin-Calmag/Walmart-Sales-Analysis/README.md

 # Executive Summary:
 # Overview of findings
 After peaking in 2010 (2.29bn), the company sales have continued to peak with significant increase in 2011 (2.45bn), but there is a significant drop in 2012 (2.00bn).
 Key performance indicators have all shown the year-over-year sales changes.
 While this decline can be broadly attributed to struggling local economy or high unemployment rates that reduces purchasing power, the following section will explore additional contributing factors and highlight key opportunity areas for improvement.

 Below is the overview page from the powerBI dashboard and more examples are included throughout the report.
 The entire interactive dashboard can be downloaded here.
 ![Overview](https://github.com/user-attachments/assets/fd3f9a4f-b987-40d8-bcca-dc25b283be8b)

 # Sales Trends:
-Holiday impact- Sales fluctuate significantly across weeks, with noticeable spikes during holiday periods, among holidays, Christmas and Thanksgiving have the highest positive impact, driven by increased consumer spending on these specific holidays, while others show moderate effects.
+- The company sales showed a seasonal trend where the sales sees a noticable spike in December, December 2010 (288.76M) and December 2011 (288.08M) following normal holiday seasonality patterns, driven by increased consumer spending, while the month of January registered the least sales, January 2011 (163.70M) and January 2012 (168.89M) mostly due to consumers cut back on spending after overspending during the holidays.
-Beginning in February of 2010 there was an alternating increase and decrease trend of weekly sales with September (177.3m) being the month with the least sales of the year.
+- Beginning in February of 2010 there was an alternating increase and decrease trend of weekly sales with September (177.27m) being the month with the least sales of the year, mostly due to lack of major holidays that drive high consumer spending.
-Among the years there was a significant increase in weekly sales between the year 2010 and 2011 with a YoY of 6.96% and a significant decrease in sales in the year 2012 (-18.3%), this could be attributed to the highest unemployment rate.
+- Among the years there was a significant increase in weekly sales between the year 2010 and 2011 with a YoY of 6.96% and a significant decrease in sales in the year 2012 (-18.3%), this could be attributed to the highest unemployment rate.
 ![Sales trend](https://github.com/user-attachments/assets/d5de0428-725d-4ade-9e0b-5bd4a17cae68)